gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 #### Recovery from permanent quorum loss

-Currently, identification and recovery from permanent quorum loss is done manually.
-The current proposal keeps the identification as manual, requiring a human operator to intervene and confirm that there is indeed a permanent quorum loss with no auto healing possibility.
-Once that is established then the next step to recover the cluster is now proposed to be automated.
-Recovery today is a [multi-step process](https://github.com/gardener/etcd-druid/blob/master/docs/operations/recovery-from-permanent-quorum-loss-in-etcd-cluster.md) and needs to be done carefully.
-Automation would ensure that we eliminate any errors from an operator.
+Recovery from permanent quorum loss involves two phases - identification and recovery - both of which are done manually today.
+This proposal intends to automate the latter.
+Recovery today is a [multi-step process](https://github.com/gardener/etcd-druid/blob/master/docs/operations/recovery-from-permanent-quorum-loss-in-etcd-cluster.md) and needs to be performed carefully by a human operator.
+Automating these steps would be prudent, to make it quicker and error-free.
+The identification of the permanent quorum loss would remain a manual process, requiring a human operator to investigate and confirm that there is indeed a permanent quorum loss with no possibility of auto-healing.

 ##### Task Config